spatie/laravel-medialibrary/docs/handling-uploads-with-media-library-pro/introduction.md

 [Media Library Pro](http://medialibrary.pro) is a paid add-on package that offers Blade, Vue, and React components to upload files to your application.

-**Media Library Pro hasn't launched yet.
-We will release the package mid-november 2020.
-Subscribe at [Media Library Pro](http://medialibrary.pro) to get notified the moment it is available.**

 Media Library Pro ships with two components for every environment: an attachment component, and a collection component.

 The attachment component can upload one or more files with little or no extra information.
 It's a lightweight solution for small bits of UI like avatar fields or message attachments.